cybardev/InsiDS/README.md

 - Swap screens with the push of a button (*Ignited only*)

-- Pause Menu, Quick Save, and Fast Forward buttons for easy access
+- Pause Menu, Quick Save, Quick Load (*Delta only*), and Fast Forward buttons for easy access

 ### Using with Ignited